 Excel Mileage Log Template

 While you’re certainly better off using a mileage tracker app, some people just prefer a more old-fashioned approach using an Excel template.
-Luckily, we have a mileage form template, which you can use to track your business expenses for mileage, you only need to download Excel if you haven’t already, or just open it on Google Sheets in your browser.
+Luckily, we have a mileage form template, which you can use to track your business expenses for mileage.
+You only need to download Excel if you haven’t already.
+Or, just open it on Google Sheets in your browser.

 What Should a Mileage Log Include?